 I released Since When Did Single Mean Sad on April 1, 2022, and since then, I have reached over 30 sales in less than a week.

 When you self-publish a book and don’t have a publishing house behind you, you have to do all of your marketing by yourself.
-And I have watched so many videos where people end up not getting success on their first book due to lack of sales.
-It is possible to sell more books; you just have to be diligent in your marketing techniques.
-Here are some things that you can do to market your book and find some of my success with Amazon KDP.
+Here are some things that you can do to market your book!

-2. Search up a list of free promotion sites and submit your book to those.
-I regret that I found out about these book promotion sites after my free ebook days.
+Search a list of free promotion sites and submit your book.
+I regret finding out about these book promotion sites after my free ebook days.
 Many of these sites require your book to be free or under $2.99 to submit to the site.
-When doing these sites, you must submit your book two weeks before you want it to appear on the website because the process takes some time to get approved.
+When doing these sites, you must submit your book two weeks before you want it to appear on the website because the approval process takes time.

-3. On the day of the kindle promotion, post your free ebook on all of the sites.
-This will take a while, so you may find that you have to carve out a whole day.
+On the day of the Kindle promotion, post your free eBook on all the sites.
+This will take a while, so you may have to carve out a whole day.

 The results: After using my five-day Kindle promotion, my book reached #1 in three different categories, and I had over 50 unique downloads.
-At the time of writing this post, my eBook is still listed as #1 in the Teen Young & Adult Philosophy eBooks.
+When writing this post, my eBook is still listed as #1 in the Teen Young & Adult Philosophy eBooks.

 If I can do it, you can do it too!